 The responses to Anderson’s interviews reveal a chasm between viewpoints about the Fulton Mall that breaks down along racial lines.
 The white shoppers interviewed elsewhere in Brooklyn use derogatory language, describing Fulton Mall as “rundown” and “not aesthetically appealing,” adding “make it go away” and “you can’t polish a turd.”
 But the Fulton Mall shoppers, mostly people of color, describe it using terms like “urban feel,” “harmony,” “felt welcomed wherever they went,” and “all the little things.”

-In the film, historian and Brooklyn resident Craig Wilder describes the history of Brooklyn nabes whose future was pre-determined based on racial, not economic, dynamics.
+In the film, historian and Brooklyn resident Craig Wilder describes the history of Brooklyn neighborhoods whose future was pre-determined based on racial, not economic, dynamics.
 Both whites and people of color attempted to flee the city during the 1970s, when the manufacturing industry collapsed.

-However, while white families were able to obtain mortgages to move to the suburbs, blacks and Latinos had enormous difficulty obtaining them and were essentially “financially quarantined” by redlining many Brooklyn communities for more than 30 years.
+However, while white families were able to obtain mortgages to move to the suburbs, blacks and Latinos had enormous difficulty obtaining them and were essentially “financially quarantined” by redlining of many Brooklyn communities for more than 30 years.
 This “ghetto action” was engineered through segregation and the reduction of public services.

 Those unable to leave “stuck it out” and were mostly entrepreneurs of color who managed to successfully create a vibrant and profitable business community.
 Those entrepreneurs saved downtown Brooklyn at a time when no one else wanted to invest there.